 You did make a backup you can restore, didn't you?

 To remap a key we need a keymap file.
-There were a load installed with ir-keytable they are in the directory /lib/udev/rc_keymaps.
+There are a load installed with ir-keytable, in the directory /lib/udev/rc_keymaps.
 Now remember when you ran ir-keytable as root it output the table, in my case it was rc-rc6-mce.
 There is a cfg file that holds a list of tables and files map files it will use.
 To find it just grep the cfg file or look at it with less or cat.

 grep rc-rc6-mce /etc/rc_maps.cfg